 - Comprehensive: $3,435

 - Collision: $1,748

-If you do cause an accident that injuries multiple people or cars, you may find yourself responsible for paying several thousands of dollars.
+If you do cause an accident that injures multiple people or cars, you may find yourself responsible for paying several thousands of dollars.
 Don’t think you can simply turn out your pockets and say, “I can’t pay.”
 The other party can sue you for damages and force you to sell your assets to pay the debt.

 State Minimum or Full Coverage Car Insurance?

 First, check your state’s minimum liability requirements.
 These vary quite a lot between states and also may change over time.
-The requirements appear in a format like this: 25/50/25, which means bodily injury coverage up to $25,000 per person in an accident and $50,000 for all people injured, plus $25,000 for property damage.
+The requirements appear in a format like this: 25/50/25, which means bodily injury coverage up to $25,000 per person in an accident and $50,000 for all injured, and $25,000 for property damage.

 On the other end of the spectrum, Alaska and Maine have the highest minimum insurance requirements: 50/100/25.
 When you’re looking at what’s right for you, this may still not be enough.

 Once you’ve checked your state insurance requirements, determine your worth.
 Add up the value of your home (if you own it), your bank accounts, and any other assets.
 If you don’t own much besides your 5th-hand car and a Chipotle gift card, the state minimum insurance may be enough for you because you don’t have significant assets to protect.
 Depending on how much is on that gift card.